AutoEval Done Right: Using Synthetic Data for Model Evaluation: Introduction

 \subsection{Related Work}

 Autoevaluation has been a subject of interest, particularly in language modeling, well before the current wave of progress in machine learning~\cite{corston2001machine, agarwal2021autoeval, garg2022leveraging}.
-Since the development of powerful machine learning systems such as \texttt{gpt-4}, the accuracy of the annotations that these systems produce has started to approach that of humans~\cite{Zheng2023-zy}, giving substantial credence to autoevaluation as an alternative to human evaluations.
-The prohibitive cost of human annotation has also encouraged the development of automatic metrics used to evaluate model performance without human aid~\cite{papineni2002bleu,lin2004looking}, representing a distinct be related approach to autoevaluation.
+Since the development of powerful machine learning systems such as \texttt{gpt-4}, the accuracy of the annotations that these systems produce has started to approach that of humans~\cite{Zheng2023-zy,huang2024empirical}, giving substantial credence to autoevaluation as an alternative to human evaluations~\cite{li2024llms}.

+The prohibitive cost of human annotation has also encouraged the development of automatic metrics used to evaluate model performance without human aid~\cite{papineni2002bleu,lin2004looking}, representing a distinct but related approach to autoevaluation.
 Automatic metrics can be computed on the fly, rely on more data points and are hence less noisy, which can be more informative than human evaluations when the latter are scarce~\cite{Wei2021-rz}.
-Standard autoevaluation methods are generally ad hoc, and resulting estimates of model performance can systematically differ from those obtained by human evaluation~\cite{garg2022leveraging}.
+Standard autoevaluation methods are generally ad hoc, and resulting estimates of model performance can systematically differ from those obtained by human evaluation~\cite{garg2022leveraging,van2023can}.
 In parallel, classical solutions for generating confidence intervals, such as rank-sets~\cite{al2021simultaneous}, cannot take advantage of the AI-generated data.
 It has been unclear how AI-generated data can be \textit{combined} with human data to improve the quality of evaluations.
 Towards this end,~\cite{Chaganty2018-xm} produced lower-variance estimates of machine translation performance by combining human preferences with automated metrics via control variates.

+For the purpose of model training, a number of strategies have been proposed to combine human-derived ground-truth with synthetic labels, e.g., using pseudo labeling~\cite{lee2013pseudo,arazo2020pseudo} or consistency regularization~\cite{bachman2014learning,laine2016temporal}.
+Unlike these training methods, our work focuses on the reliable evaluation of already trained models, providing statistical guarantees essential for deployment.